Lights on in Caracas and Venezuela After Latest Blackout Attack

 President Nicolas Maduro denounced the electrical sabotage as "the newest criminal attack" on Venezuela from an as-of-yet unknown source.

-However, Communication Minister Jorge Rodriguez reported Tuesday that, “the first clues from the investigation … point towards the existence of an electromagnetic attack on the Lower Caroni plant” at the border with neighboring Guyana that acts as the country’s “main power provider."
+However, Communication Minister Jorge Rodriguez said Tuesday: “The first clues from the investigation … point towards the existence of an electromagnetic attack on the Lower Caroni plant” at the border with neighboring Guyana that acts as the country’s “main power provider."

 During an interview by teleSUR in Caracas, citizens called the outage “political sabotage.”